Vermont Bound: Conversations with storytellers

 We have a great lineup of authors scheduled, including:

 October 30: Christian McKay Heidicker will be discussing his 2020 Newbery Medal Honor title, Scary Stories for Young Foxes, with students from Rutland Intermediate School, just in time for Halloween!
-(Time TBA).
-This will be a live Zoom event only.
+Thanks to the students and teachers!
+Thanks to Christian!
+It was a terrific event.

 November 12: Julie Berry, whose last book, Lovely War, won numerous national awards, will be live with kids from Rutland Middle School.
 Her newest book, Wishes and Wellingtons, just hit the bookstores in October.
 She has an MFA in creative writing from Vermont College of Fine Arts.
 (Time TBA).
 This will be a live Zoom event only.